“What started out as a joke has turned into a disaster”

 That line from the movie Rocky IV is partially about the creation of this page.
 Storm HQ started as a joke.
 In late January of 2015, the various models started indicating that a rather large snowstorm was about to impact the Northeastern United States.
 The media hype was out of control, with talk of 1-3 feet or more for New York City and Boston.
 So, on Facebook, I started making fun of the hype with hourly updates.
 As the hype grew even worse, something happened – the storm spared New York City, making the hype look that much worse.
 Oh sure, Southern New England got buried, but the damage had been done.

 During the blizzard, since I was making fun of the media, I started referring to all my reports as originating from “Storm HQ”.
 Since I had been already providing snowfall forecasts for storms on Facebook for friends, I created a new page for them, and called it Storm HQ.
 When there wasn’t anything going on, I at least did a weekly forecast on Sunday nights, to just give my friends a glance at the week ahead.
 The forecast was mainly for Southern New Hampshire, Eastern Massachusetts, and Rhode Island.
 Eventually, a Twitter feed was added (https://twitter.com/TheRealStormHQ) and then this blog was born.

-The Weekly forecast is still done every Sunday night, but you’ll also find occasional blog posts for other weather events, usually, but not always, involving storms.
-Oh, and as you can tell by the image on the front page, some of these posts will contain sarcasm and snarkiness, because that’s the way I am.
+The Weekly forecast is still done every Sunday night, and a Weekend Outlook is also published on Thursday afternoons.
+You’ll also find occasional blog posts for other weather events, usually, but not always, involving storms.
+You’ll see in these posts an explanation as to why the forecast is what it is, and when needed, where the uncertainty lies in the forecast.
+Some of these posts will contain sarcasm and snarkiness as well, because that’s the way I am.
 I call ’em as I see ’em.